shaqkori/teachingCloud/README.md

 ## Bugs and Errors

+A recurring error in validation was putting an anchor tag as a decendant of the button class.
+To resolve this i used javascripts 'onclick="window.location.href=' to map to the defined page.

 ## Images

 The Stock images from the website where taken from [pixabay](https://pixabay.com/).
 For the images for the tutorial they were screenshots taken by my self of the AWS console.

+## Reference

+For the flip card elemen [this](https://www.youtube.com/watch?v=OV8MVmtgmoY) tutorial was followed to achieve the result.

 ## Decleration of AI